 COUNCIL'S OFFICES

-Make available for inspection the development application and any supporting documents at Council's Administration Building (Station Street, Mullumbimby)
+Make available for inspection an online copy of the development application and any supporting documents at the customer kiosk in Council's Administration Building (Station Street, Mullumbimby).

-Council may also specify additional locations for inspection of the application www.byron.nsw.gov.au
+Council may also specify additional locations for inspection of the application.